How to pronounce Rebecca’s name?

 Long bio in, ahem, third person:

-Rebecca Balcárcel’s debut novel, THE OTHER HALF OF HAPPY (2019), is a Pura Belpré Honor Book, an ALSC Notable Book, and a Junior Library Guild selection that received starred reviews from Booklist and School Library Journal and was named a Top Ten First Novel of 2019 by Booklist.
+Rebecca Balcárcel’s debut novel, THE OTHER HALF OF HAPPY (2019), is a Pura Belpré Honor Book, an ALSC Notable Book, and a Junior Library Guild selection that was called “a must-have for all library collections” by School Library Journal.
 She serves the students of Tarrant County College as Associate Professor of English.